On January 13, 2015, 90 different Zen teachers and community leaders signed an open letter confronting the issue of abuse in the larger Zen community.

 - A clear, simple mission that is reflected in what community members actually do and say.

 As I move forward with my own teaching, I want all of you to know that I am 100% committed to creating a healthy organization based on the principles outlined by Edelstein above.

 The traditional Chinese structure, where the master is always right and must never be questioned, has no place in the 21st century because it creates an environment that is ripe for abuse.

 Thus, I am completely reexamining all of the Chinese traditions that I’ve inherited, especially those connected to the teacher/student relationship.

 Traditions that I feel are no longer appropriate for 21st century students will either be modified or left behind.

 In the spirit of openness, I’d like to start a dialogue with you.
 Which traditions do you feel we should keep?
 Which ones should we leave behind?
 What is your vision of the future of qigong and tai chi?

 We’d love to hear from you in the comments below.
 Help us to shape a safer and brighter future for these arts!
 Best regards, Sifu Anthony I’m Anthony Korahais, and I used qigong to heal from clinical depression, low back pain, anxiety, and chronic fatigue.
 I’ve already taught thousands of people from all over the world how to use qigong for their own stubborn health challenges.
-As the director of Flowing Zen and a board member for the National Qigong Association, I'm fully committed to helping people with these arts.
+As the director of Flowing Zen, I'm fully committed to helping people with these arts.
 In addition to my blog, I also teach online courses and offer in-person retreats and workshops.